Quantum transport through MoS$_2$ constrictions defined by photodoping: Sample fabrication

-All samples are fabricated using the well-established dry van-der-Waals stacking technique\cite{Wan13,Bansz15}, but we employ only a single transfer step to fabricate all few-layer graphene contacts.
-A few-layer MoS$_2$ crystal gets partially encapsulated between two hBN flakes and is then placed onto a Si$^{++}$/SiO$_2$ substrate (Figure~1a).
+All samples are fabricated using the well-established dry delamination van-der-Waals stacking technique\cite{Wan13,Bansz15}.
+A few-layer MoS$_2$ crystal gets partially encapsulated between two hBN flakes and is then placed onto a Si$^{++}$/SiO$_2$ substrate (Figure~1a), where the highly doped Si$^{++}$ substrate is used as a global back gate.
 In order to electrically contact the MoS$_2$ from the top surface, the left and the right parts of the MoS$_2$ flake remain uncovered by the upper hBN crystal.
 At the same time, the inner fully encapsulated area of MoS$_2$ is well protected against transfer related degradation and contamination ensuring a high quality of the device.
 Thereafter, one large flake of few-layer graphene (FLG) is placed on top of the entire structure, which is in direct contact with MoS$_2$ in all parts that are not protected by the upper hBN flake (Figure~1b).
 Figure~1d shows an optical microscopy image of such a complete van-der-Waals stack.
 In contrast to previous reports\cite{Roy14,Yu14,Cui15}, where multiple flakes of FLG have been transferred to fabricate electrical contacts, we only transfer a single large FLG flake that is subsequently patterned (Figure~1c).
 Using a single flake to contact multi-terminal MoS$_2$ devices is convenient, as it saves several transfer steps or crystal phase engineering of the MoS$_2$\cite{Kap14}.
 Furthermore, it prevents any direct contact of solvents or wet chemistry with the MoS$_2$.
-When immersed in solvents, even the outer parts of the MoS$_2$ are fully encapsulated by the FLG.
-Electron-beam lithography and reactive ion etching (RIE) using an Ar/O$_2$ plasma allow to selectively etch the FLG and the MoS$_2$, while the etching rate is negligible for the top hBN.
-The graphene above the top hBN and several trenches through the MoS$_2$ are etched.
+Only after the last transfer step, we immerse the sample in solvents, where also the outer parts of the MoS$_2$ are already fully encapsulated by the FLG.
+Electron-beam lithography and reactive ion etching (RIE) using an Ar/O$_2$ plasma with a flux of 32 sccm Ar and 8 sccm O$_2$ and a power of 60 W allow to selectively etch the FLG and the MoS$_2$, while the etching rate is negligible for the top hBN.
+This enables us (i) to remove the FLG covering the top hBN and (ii) to etch trenches through the FLG/MoS$_2$ heterostructure.
 The trenches are needed to separate the individual leads on each side of the multi-terminal devices (see illustration in Figure~1g).
-In a last step, Ti/Au contacts to the FLG, as well as the shadow mask structures for the constriction on the top hBN (see also Figure 1c) are evaporated, followed by lift-off.
+In a last step, Ti/Au contacts (typical thickness of 5/95 nm) to the FLG, as well as the shadow mask structures for the constriction on the top hBN (see also Figure 1c) are evaporated, followed by lift-off.